I'm a Boy: Overview

 The song is about a family who "order" four girls, but a mistake is made and three girls and one boy are delivered instead.
 The boy dreams of partaking in sports and other boy-type activities, but his mother forces him to act like his sisters and refuses to believe the truth ("I'm a boy, I'm a boy, but my Ma won't admit it").
 The track was produced by Kit Lambert at IBC Studios around 31 July–1 August 1966 and released just over three weeks later on 26 August 1966, with "In the City" as the B-side.
-The single was successful in the United Kingdom and Ireland, reaching number 2 in the UK Singles Chart and number 7 in Ireland.
+The single was hugely successful in the United Kingdom and Ireland, reaching number 2 in the UK Singles Chart and number 7 in Ireland.
+The single actually reached number 1 in all the weekly music paper charts, as well as the top spot on several pirate radio stations, but as the BBC used just one chart - From Record Retailer - the single only 'officially' reached number 2.
 It failed to repeat that success in the US.

 The original recording (released as a single), which features John Entwistle's French horn arrangement prominently in the mix, is available on the album Who's Missing.
-The version included on most compilations, between the original 1966 release and The Who Hits 50!, is exactly the same recording, with French horns removed.
+The version included on most compilations, between the original 1966 release and The Who Hits 50!, is exactly the same recording, with French horns and drum overdubs removed.

 A different, slower version was recorded in London in the week of 3 October 1966 and was intended for an early version of A Quick One titled Jigsaw Puzzle, but was later released on Meaty Beaty Big and Bouncy in 1971.
-Another similar version was released on a bonus disc of The Ultimate Collection in 2002 and is unique to that album.
+The same version, but without its intro and therefore beginning with the vocals, was released on a bonus disc of The Ultimate Collection in 2002 and is unique to that album.

 The song was performed at the Who's concert at Leeds, released in album format as Live at Leeds.

 On the Live at Leeds album, Pete Townshend comments on the song by saying: